Connect with others who understand.

 Therapies

-There are several types of therapies to relieve plantar fasciitis.
+There are several types of therapies that can help relieve plantar fasciitis.

-Wearing a splint while you sleep can help stretch the arch of your foot and calf.
+• Night splints — Wearing a splint while you sleep can help stretch your foot arch and calf.

-Arch supports (orthotics) are inserted into your shoes and help diffuse pressure evenly across your feet.
-Orthotics can be custom-made for your feet or purchased at a local drugstore.
+• Orthotics — Arch supports are inserted into your shoes to distribute pressure evenly across your soles.
+These can be custom-made or bought at a drugstore.

 Procedures or Surgery

-Typically, plantar fasciitis can be relieved with conservative treatment, such as with therapies and support devices.
-If conservative treatment does not work over several months, your doctor might suggest a procedure or surgery, which may involve:
+Most cases of plantar fasciitis improve with conservative treatments like therapy and support devices.
+If conservative treatment doesn’t work after several months, your doctor might suggest a procedure or surgery, which may involve:

-There are many self-care remedies you can use to manage the pain associated with plantar fasciitis.
+Several self-care remedies and lifestyle changes may help manage the pain associated with plantar fasciitis.

-Simple stretches can help loosen your plantar fascia, as well as your calf muscles and Achilles tendon.
+Simple range-of-motion exercises and stretches can help loosen your plantar fascia, calf muscles, and Achilles tendon.

-If you experience pain or stiffness, holding an ice pack wrapped in a towel or cloth over the affected area for 15 minutes three or four times per day can help decrease pain and inflammation.
+If you’re experiencing pain or stiffness, try applying an ice pack wrapped in a towel or cloth to the affected area for 15 minutes three or four times a day.
+This can help reduce pain and inflammation.
+You can also roll your foot over a frozen water bottle for plantar fasciitis relief.

 Talk With Others Who Understand

 Are you living with MS and plantar fasciitis?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+How does it impact you?
+Share your experience in the comments below, start a conversation by posting on your Activities page, or connect with likeminded members in Groups.

 A MyMSTeam Member